 - THC content — stated plainly on the label and confirmed by the Certificate of Analysis.

-- Lab testing — third-party tested by batch, with a Certificate of Analysis available on request.
+- Lab testing — third-party tested by batch, with a Certificate of Analysis you can request before you buy.